RoturTW/.rdf/README.md

-RDL is a type restricted data storage format with inspirations from pkl.
+RDF (rotur data format) is a type restricted data storage format with inspirations from pkl.

-Imagine if pkl, and osl formatting had a child, you would have rdl.
+Imagine if pkl, and osl formatting had a child, you would have rdf.

 ```js
 {